Stevoisiak/JavaFX-Online-Chess/README.md

 * Implement check, checkmate, & stalemate
 * Add ability to surrender
 * Option to start a new game without closing connection
-* Update licensing so project can be made public on GitHub
+* Switch project to public on GitHub
 * Add indicator showing which player's turn it is

 ## TODO list